typedb/typedb/docs/pages/docs/01-cloud-deployment/best-practices.md

 folder: docs
 ---

-# GC Deployment Best Practices
+# Deployment Best Practices

-In this section we shall describe the recommendations for comput and storage aspects of GC deployments
+In this section we shall describe the recommendations for compute and storage aspects of cloud deployments.

 ## Compute

 The optimum machine choice offering a good balance between CPU and memory should be equipped with at least 4 vCPUs and 8 GB of RAM.
-Using machines with extra RAM amount above a 25 GB threshold is not expected to yield significant performance improvements.
+Using machines with additional RAM above a 25 GB threshold is not expected to yield significant performance improvements.
-Having these bounds in mind the following machines are recommended because they offer a balanced system resources for a range of workloads:
+Having these bounds in mind the following machines are recommended because they offer a balanced set of system resources for a range of workloads:

 On Google cloud: